 Before we dive in to examples and what a Product could look like in a non-IT context, like police work or marketing, I’d like to share my working definitions for the product in the Scrum context.

-- Looking at the above definition of Scrum, the framework supports working on products, plural.
+- The Scrum framework, based on the definition, supports working on products, plural.
 There can be more than one product.

 In my current situation, Police case files are products, as are prevention campaigns, instruction and education for other police officers (lacking our specialization).